 There are pros and cons in traveling with a toddler.
 Obviously, you want your toddler to explore the world and also learn from the trip.
 Kids love to see new things and this is something you don’t want to deprive your child of.
 The only problem is when you are already outside, you will never know what could go wrong.
 Toddlers have a lot of needs and you should be totally prepared for what could happen.

 This might not be a perfect trip, but there are ways to minimise the problem and maximise fun.
-Here are some important tips to remember.
+Here are some important toddler travel tips to remember.

 Kids love exploring and they also like seeing things around them.
 Whether you are at the airport or at the zoo, make sure you have allotted enough time for sightseeing.
 If you are traveling just to rush from point A to point B, you will take the fun out of the experience.
-Also consider how your child would react if asked to rush.
-This trip will be met with lots of tantrums and you don’t want it to happen.
+Also consider how your child would react if asked to rush, the trip will be met with lots of tantrums and you don’t want that to happen.

 Plan months in advance